szilvia-csernus/map-game/README.md

 ## Future Implementations
 <br>
-This project could be converted into a React project or into native mobile apps to bring it in line with industry standards.
+This project could be converted into a React project or native mobile app to bring it in line with industry standards.
 These would improve the app's performance as well.
 <br><br>
 Automatic testing with Cypress, to which support is provided by Mapbox.
 <br><br>
 There are many options to widen the game's functionality.
 Capital cities, flags and more regions - Australia, Oceania and Anctarctica could be included as well as small islands and micro countries.
 Worldviews could be a dynamic feature depending on location of the user.
 A new option with the US states could be part of the game too.

 <br>

 ---

 ## Accessibility